bugsbugsbux/jjj/understanding-j.md

-Every function has its own local scope, that is an **unnamed namespace** that cannot be inherited, thus a function defined within another function does not have access to the outer function's namespace.
+Every function has its own local scope, that is an **unnamed namespace** that cannot be inherited, thus a function defined within another function does not have access to the outer function's namespace (except using `u.` or `v.`; see: Applying modifiers to local variables).
 ```J
 var =. 'global'     NB. outside function =. is equivalent to =:
 fn1 =: {{